Dioxins and PCBs in Swedish food

 How much dioxins and PCBs are we exposed to?

-The Swedish Food Agency’s calculations show that the median intake of dioxins and dioxin-like PCBs is 3.5 pg TEQ/kg body weight and week in adults (18–80 years) in Sweden (see the report “Risk and Benefit Assessment of Herring and Salmonid Fish from the Baltic Sea Area” via the link at the bottom of the page).
-About one half of the dioxins and PCBs we are exposed to comes from fish.
+Calculations based on dietary surveys conducted by the Swedish Food Agency show that the median intake of dioxins and dioxin-like PCBs is 3.5 pg TEQ/kg body weight and week in adults (18–80 years) in Sweden (see the report “Risk and Benefit Assessment of Herring and Salmonid Fish from the Baltic Sea Area” via the link at the bottom of the page).
+About half of the dioxins and PCBs we are exposed to comes from fish.
 Dairy products and meat are also important exposure sources.

 For children and women of childbearing age, it is especially important to avoid exposure to dioxin-like substances.
 In women of childbearing age, fish and shellfish contribute to more than half of the intake of dioxins and dioxin-like PCBs on average; and in children, fish, meat and dairy products make an equal contribution.